mattlean/lean-js-app-starter/docs/browser/developing.md

 ### Debugging
 Redux DevTools is already setup for you in the codebase, all you need to do is install the extension for your browser: https://github.com/zalmoxisus/redux-devtools-extension

-It is also highly recommend you use your browser's developer tools (such as [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) or [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools)) and also install the React Developer Tools extension: https://github.com/facebook/react-devtools
+It is highly recommended that you use your browser's developer tools (such as [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) or [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools)).
+It is also highly recommended to install the React Developer Tools extension: https://github.com/facebook/react-devtools

 Source maps are also generated so you can still debug compiled code.
 Just make sure that source map support is enabled in your browser developer tool.